The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Negative Coping Mechanisms – The Individualist’s Maladaptive Strategies

-- Engaging in obsessive thoughts about death or loss, which exacerbates depressive symptoms
+- Obsessed with themes of death or loss, heightening depressive symptoms

 Type 5: Social Isolation and Schizoid Tendencies